claryrodz/claryrodz/README.md

 ### Hola! 👋

 I'm Clary, a PhD candidate in chemical engineering at the University of Pennsylvania.
-I use data science and satistical tools to provide a better understanding for the dynamics of multi-particle systems (currently soft "squishy" materials 🔬 and stock market indexes 📈).
+I use data science and satistical tools to understand the dynamics of multi-particle systems (currently soft "squishy" materials 🔬 and stock market indexes 📈).

 🌱 I’m currently learning SQL and Tableau, which are tools that I did not get exposed to during my engineering studies.